SESYNC-ci/basic-Python-lesson/docs/_slides_pmd/methods.md

 1. Leave a space after the `:` when declaring `key: value` pairs
 1. Trailing null arguments are syntactically correct, even advantageous
-1. White space with `()` has no meaning and can improve readiability
+1. White space within `(...)` has no meaning and can improve readiability

 The "style-guide" for Python scripting, [PEP 8], is first authored by the inventor of Python and adhered too by many.
 It's sometimes nice to know their is a preferred